 - What are some of the day-of-event issues that organizers should plan for or consider?

 - What factors were important to consider in managing expectations and providing success?

 - What if any changes were made to existing content or the agenda?

 - How were communications among internal and external groups managed?

-Join my special guests and me from the events planning team at National Defense Industrial Association (NDIA) on Thursday on Thursday, August 20th, at 11:30 am C.T. / 12:30 pm E.T. as we share lessons, experiences and best practices learned from their most recent virtual event, Special Operations Forces Industry Conference (SOFIC).
+Join my special guests and me from the events planning team at National Defense Industrial Association (NDIA) as we share lessons, experiences and best practices learned from their most recent virtual event, Special Operations Forces Industry Conference (SOFIC).